JamisonProctor/arithmetic_agent/logs/gpt-3.5-turbo__001.md

 ### Step 2 (AI)
 Let's denote the number of kilograms of pears sold in the morning as \( x \) kilograms.
-Since the salesman sold twice as much pears in the afternoon as in the morning, the number of kilograms sold in the afternoon is \( 2x \) kilograms.
+Since the salesman sold twice as much pears in the afternoon, the number of kilograms sold in the afternoon is \( 2x \) kilograms.

 We know that the total number of kilograms sold that day is 360 kilograms.
 Therefore, we can set up the equation: